paulkberger/K16-CPU/README.md

 # K16 CPU

-A 16-bit discrete logic CPU with 24-bit addressing, built from approximately 60 TTL chips and 6 ROMs.
+A 16-bit discrete logic CPU with 24-bit addressing, built from approximately 80 chips (excluding external RAM/ROM).

 ## Overview

 The K16 is a homebrew CPU designed around ROM-based lookup tables for both ALU operations and instruction decoding.
 Rather than using traditional hardwired logic, the K16 leverages high-density flash ROMs to implement complex functionality while keeping the chip count reasonable.

+The full design runs today in two environments: a gate-level **Digital** logic simulator (the hardware reference build) and a **Pascal/Lazarus emulator** with an integrated IDE and VT100 terminal.
+On top of these runs **k/OS**, a preemptive multitasking OS with its re-entrant shell **kosh**, alongside native **Forth** and **BASIC** interpreters that also load as k/OS shells.

 **Key Specifications:**
 - 16-bit data bus